Chromatics share new song 'Teacher', along with 'Dear Tommy' tracklist

 The new song’s release is accompanied by a music video directed by the band’s Johnny Jewel.
 Watch it below:

-Jewell gave a rather ambigious statement of the song: “The apple obscured in fog is enigmatic & open to the interpretation of the viewer.
-Are we sinking into the unknown or rising from beyond the grave?,” Jewell said.
+Jewel gave a rather ambigious statement of the song: “The apple obscured in fog is enigmatic & open to the interpretation of the viewer.
+Are we sinking into the unknown or rising from beyond the grave?,” Jewel said.

 “An apple a day keeps the doctor away & music is the medicine.
 Our teachers transfer knowledge of good & evil.
 From the fairytale of Snow White’s endless sleep to the Garden of Eden in the book of Genesis, exposure is the agent of change.